aimansae/react-signup-form/README.md

 ## Setup Github

-1.create a local folder and connect it to [Github](https://github.com/)
+1. Create a local folder and connect it to [Github](https://github.com/)

 In terminal Terminal type :